 One of those who felt revulsion, but also sensing an opportunity, was Isamu Bojosi, Superior corporate raider, anime fan, the 78th richest sapient in the solar system and Megalomaniac.
 Like many Superiors and AIs he recognised that the situation on earth was rapidly becoming untenable, but was unwilling to give up his social position by joining one of the colony of freedom ships.
 Instead he decided to set up his own fiefdom on an abandoned (due to economic downturn in He3 market) Vivarium colony at Jupiter's L4 point.

-In December of 435 New Suzuki habitat was renamed Macoss and was opened for colonisation by the various fan groups, selection was biased toward arufas with high technical skills, but a considerable number of ganmas were also selected, including the family of Manuel O'Kelly (who received a 2.1% stock dividend in an out of court settlement).
+In Faraday, 435 AT, New Suzuki habitat was renamed Macoss and was opened for colonisation by the various fan groups, selection was biased toward arufas with high technical skills, but a considerable number of ganmas were also selected, including the family of Manuel O'Kelly (who received a 2.1% stock dividend in an out of court settlement).
 The stated aim of the colony is to use nanotechnology to create the technology and society of anime, the actual purpose is to provide a giant playground for Isamu Bojosi.